darwinanddavis/DataPortfolio/index.md

 	</p>
 </center>

-### I like my data diverse, my methods (somewhat) clean, my analyses reproducible, and my outputs open access.
+I like my data diverse, my methods (somewhat) clean, my analyses reproducible, and my outputs open access.

-### I’m a computational modeller using open source programming, mapping, and my own research tools to crack diverse data analysis problems, from simulation modelling of human disease risk to spatial risk mapping.
+I’m a computational modeller using open source programming, mapping, and my own research tools to crack diverse data analysis problems, from simulation modelling of human disease to biosecurity and spatial risk mapping.
+I also freelance in dataviz, data analysis, and copy-editing/proofing, teach programming and analysis in 'R', co-run a visual design studio, and dabble in e-commerce.

-### The header tabs show my current projects, publications, and presentations.
+The header tabs show my current projects, publications, and presentations.
 Below are links to my digital footprint.
-### Hit me on any of my channels for consulting, collabs, source code, or to chat about all things data.
+Hit me on any of my channels for consulting, collabs, source code, or to chat about all things data.

 <br>